 Going against decades of research in early childhood education, preschools today have become more academic than ever.
 Youngsters are now guinea pigs in an experiment that may prove highly detrimental to their futures and ours.

 Are you annoyed by people who always comment on how busy they are?
 This preoccupation with being constantly on-the-go is prevalent in American society but actually inhibits creativity and innovation.

-As a teacher and a mother of an autistic son, I get outraged when educators deceive parents with the inclusion lie.
-Kids with special needs require special help and inclusion is not enough.
-Yes, it saves us money in the short term, but it has a long-range negative impact on kids and our society.
+As a teacher and mother of an autistic son, I'm outraged when school officials deceive parents with the inclusion lie.
+Students with special needs require special help and full inclusion is not enough.
+While it saves money in the short-term, it has a long-range negative impact for kids and society.

 In this third edition, we look at two celebrities who've been dubbed courageous: Charlie Sheen and Caitlyn Jenner.
 In truth, one is a total douche-bag and the other a greedy opportunist.